top of page

 WILDLIFE CONSERVATION

-by Arthur Bakuriani
+Arthur Bakuriani · June 2024

 Since 2022, it has become significantly more difficult to protect wildlife in Russia.
 International environmental organisations (including Greenpeace and WWF) and Western charities have been banished or banned.
 The activity of the high-level hunting lobby has increased.
 The authorities are incentivising the harvesting of marine mammals.
 Russian animal defenders actively and with some success continue to fight for animal rights while in Russia, despite pressure from the authorities and the threat of repression.

 The Green Think Tank is a community of experts dedicated to analyzing the current situation in Russia and designing green reforms for the future.
-We are convinced that environmental transformation is
+We are convinced that environmental transformation is an economic and political imperative for a more resilient future for Russia and beyond.

 We are open to your questions and collaboration ideas.
 Please get in touch with us.